Renuka-3/Family_microbiome/README.md

 ```

 ## 4. Analysis scripts & visualization
 Use the following scripts to perform the respective analysis in RStudio using the following command

+To run the analysis script and generate output use the following command
 ```
 rmarkdown::render("FILENAME.Rmd", output_format="md_document")
 ```